rish-16/sight/README.md

 If not using custom datasets, `Sightseer` and `Zoo` are the submodules majorly used for generic predictions from pre-trained models.
 When there is custom data involved, you can use `Proc` to annotate your datasets and even convert them between XML/JSON/CSV/TFRecord formats.

 > `Serve` is an experimental productionising submodule that helps deploy your models on cloud services like AWS and GCP.
-For now, the
+For more details on future tools and services, check out the [Roadmap](https://github.com/rish-16/sight/blob/master/ROADMAP.md).

 ## Features